Jamesits/myip/README.md

 ## Building

-Use go 1.10 or higher.
+Use go 1.11 or higher.
+Run `build.sh` to build and collect your artifact in `build` directory.

 ## Donation